Evaporation Lines and Early Pregnancy Tests

 Home pregnancy tests:

 There are different types of home pregnancy tests and you can use them at home or in a clinic.
 Most doctors recommend that you wait until the first day of your missed period before taking a home pregnancy test.
 This is usually about two weeks after conception.
-However, some tests are more sensitive than others and can be taken earlier.
+However, some tests are more sensitive than others and can be used earlier.

 Tests vary in how long you have to wait to get a result.
 This time period is called reaction time of the test.
 You will be looking for a change in color, a line or symbol (like a plus or minus).
 All tests come with instructions and it is important that you follow these instructions to get an accurate reading.

-What are evaporation lines?
+What are Evaporation Lines?

 You should always read the literature that comes with the test and look for instructions on when to read your results.
 Usually home pregnancy tests have a reaction time of three to five minutes.
 While some tests are no longer accurate after a certain amount of time, others have been known to pick up Human Chorionic Gonadotropin (hCG) after a longer period of time than is recommended.
-You can only know for sure by testing again a few days or a week later.
+You can only know for sure by testing again a few days later.
 If you don’t see a positive result in the amount of time that the manufacturer states, you should not rely on that test result.
 Evaporation lines can cause confusion if the home pregnancy test is not interpreted within the clinically recommended time frame.